 Making friends across Inverness often starts with calm, familiar plans that suit the pace of the city.
 A walk along the River Ness, a loop around the Ness Islands, or a short catch‑up near the Castle area keeps first meets relaxed and public.
 Because Inverness is compact, meeting locally and meeting again is straightforward — whether you’re based near the centre, Crown, or across the river.
 Keep the first meet time‑boxed so it feels easy to say yes, then suggest another simple plan soon if you click.
 That second meet is where connection becomes friendship, because it builds familiarity.
 Drinking Partners helps you make the first introduction simple so you can focus on shared interests and building a steady local friendship.

-Whether you have just moved to Inverness or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Inverness, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: